 During the trip if there was an option of anything maple-related (and there always was) I would go for it.
 Here’s my list of must-try sweets in Canada!

 Tire D’érable Sur La Neige or Maple Taffy on Snow

 The best thing made of maple you will ever try!
 Not only does it taste incredible, but the experience of making it is unforgettable.
 You don’t just go to a store and buy yourself a candy.
 You travel to a remote cabane à sucre, or sugar shack, which is a traditional Canadian establishment originally used for boiling sap collected from maple trees into maple syrup.
 Nowadays, sugar shacks offer local comfort food and maple taffy.
 The only drawback is that sugar shacks are only open during maple collecting season.
-In January they were still closed and so I tried my snow taffy at the Ice Hotel in Quebec City.
+In January, the sugar shacks in Quebec were still closed, so I tried my snow taffy at the Ice Hotel.

 This candy is made by boiling maple sap past the point when it becomes maple syrup but not so long that it becomes maple sugar.